Skip to content

 Finding a 707 cockpit…

-This turned out to be a lot more difficult than I thought.
-While I kept my eyes open, I had acquired a Mirage VF fighter jet cockpit in January 2017.
-The project got finished successfully 2 years later but due to lack of interest I sold the fighter simulator it in May 2019.
-In June 2018 I started negotiations with the owner of N88ZL, a former Lufthansa Boeing 707 (D-ABUF).
-We got an agreement, but I was only able to secure a few panels and parts together with aircraft documentation, even though MUCH more was agreed on.
-This guy from Mercury Air Line Holdings in Florida turned out to be a total fraud.
+In June 2018, I began negotiations with the owner of N88ZL, a former Lufthansa Boeing 707 (D-ABUF).
+We reached an agreement, but in the end, I was only able to secure a few panels and parts, along with some aircraft documentation—despite having agreed on much more.
+Unfortunately, the individual from Mercury Air Line Holdings in Florida turned out to be a complete fraud.

 When dreams come true…